suchcodemuchwow/onelove/README.md

 #### Utilities

-This Turborepo has some additional tools already setup for you:
+This Turborepo has some additional tools already set up for you:

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting